Canon 300D vs Fujifilm X-A5

 The 300D writes its imaging data to Compact Flash cards, while the X-A5 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 300D and Fujifilm X-A5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-A5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 300D does not offer wifi capability.
+In contrast, the 300D does not provide wifi capability.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
+Both the 300D and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 300D was replaced by the Canon 350D, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 300D or the Fujifilm X-A5 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.